All Products

 Blacklist and Whitelist

-After your service is attacked, you can add the top malicious IP addresses that are displayed on the Attack Analysis page to the blacklist.
-You can add up to 2,000 IP addresses to the blacklist.
-For more information, see View information on the Attack Analysis page.
+After an attack, you can navigate to the Attack Analysis page to add the most frequent suspicious source IP addresses to the blacklist.
+You can add up to 2,000 IP addresses.
+For more information, see Attack Analysis.

 Location Blacklist

-You can block requests from IP addresses in all regions in which your service is unavailable.
-For example, if your service is unavailable in regions outside the Chinese mainland, you can block all requests that are initiated outside the Chinese mainland.
+You can block all regions where your service is not available.
+For example, if you do not have services outside the Chinese mainland, you can block all regions outside the Chinese mainland.

 Port Blocking

-If your service does not use UDP, we recommend that you block all UDP ports.
+If your service does not use UDP ports, you can block all UDP ports.

 Byte-Match Filter

-You can analyze attack traffic and configure the Byte-Match Filter rule based on the traffic characteristics.
+You can analyze attack traffic and configure a Byte-Match Filter based on traffic signatures.